DEA Education Requirements

 The DEA has released guidance on the new one-time requirement for eight hours of training on the treatment and management of patients with opioid or other substance use disorders (SUDs).
 ASAM offers a wide variety of education that meets the needs of all prescribers; from basics to advanced topics on addiction treatment, relevant to all specialties in all care settings.

-As a named provider in Section 1263 of the Consolidated Appropriations Act of 2022, ASAM recommends the following courses to meet the DEA requirement for 8 hours of education on SUD:
+As an accredited organization named in Section 1263 of the Consolidated Appropriations Act of 2023, ASAM recommends the following courses to meet the DEA requirement for 8 hours of education on SUD:

 - Fundamentals of Addiction Medicine (8 hours)